SkillsFundingAgency/das-technical-guidance/principles/coding-principles.md

 ### 4. Everything fails, all of the time.
 Accept this and [code defensively](https://en.wikipedia.org/wiki/Defensive_programming) when calling other services.
-Every HTTP call could error or hang - handle failures appropriately and fail fast.
+Every HTTP call could error or hang, every message could deadletter - handle failures appropriately and fail fast.
 Don’t let long-running external calls impact your user experience.

 ### 5. Show, don't tell
 If you have to explain how your code works, then your code is not clear enough.
 Comments are for explaining <strong>why</strong> something is needed, not how it works.
-Commit messages should follow [GDS guidance](https://github.com/alphagov/styleguides/blob/master/git.md) No-one cares how clever you are - it’s far more important to work well with your team APIs are interfaces too - Like any other interface, APIs need designing and iterating for usability
+Commit messages should follow [GDS guidance](https://www.gov.uk/service-manual/technology/maintaining-version-control-in-coding#writing-commit-messages)
+No-one cares how clever you are - it’s far more important to work well with your team APIs are interfaces too - Like any other interface, APIs need designing and iterating for usability